-- Clearly identify step-by-step the QC coordination process between design disciplines using checklists, including the DCR and ITR processes, comment Sheets, and certifications. - Provide a flowchart illustrating key QC activities and their order of execution for each deliverable stage. - Identify Centers of Standardization (COS) and describe how the COS standard designs will be verified for standard design compliance. - The designer should conduct a final Quality Control review of all printed submittal documents prior to submitting the documents to the Government.
-This is to check for any last minute spelling, printing, and coordination errors.
+- Clearly identify step-by-step the QC coordination process between design disciplines using checklists, including the DCR and ITR processes, comment Sheets, and certifications. - DCR and ITR QC coordination documents submittals shall be provided to the Government including checklists and redline drawings. - Provide a flowchart illustrating key QC activities and their order of execution for each deliverable stage. - Identify Centers of Standardization (COS) and describe how the COS standard designs will be verified for standard design compliance. - The designer should conduct a final Quality Control review of all printed submittal documents prior to submitting the documents to the Government.
+This is to check for any last-minute spelling, printing, and coordination errors.
 Errors should be corrected and documents re-printed prior to submitting to the Government. - QC is the responsibility of the design team.
 The Government does not review the design package for quality issues. - The Detail Check and Independent Technical Review should be conducted by the design team prior to submittal to the Government. - Submittals will be considered incomplete and rejected by the Government if completed DCR and ITR documentation are not provided.
 Re-submittal shall be at the cost of the designer.

-4.3.3 DRAFTING COMPLIANCE
+5.3.3 DRAFTING COMPLIANCE